U.S. COVID-19 cases hit two-month high, 10 states report record increases

 Seven states on Friday reported record numbers of hospitalized COVID-19 patients: Arkansas, Kansas, Missouri, Montana, North Dakota, Oklahoma and Wisconsin.

 In the Midwest, hospitalizations rose to nearly 9,000, continuing a streak of records that began on Monday.
-(Graphic: tmsnrt.rs/3lwVO9f)
+(Graphic: here)

-There are now over 34,000 hospitalized nationally, up 18% in the past two weeks.

 Our Standards: The Thomson Reuters Trust Principles.